FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/initial-condition-editor/Initial Condition Editor.rst

 Check the reservoir containment by running the FLO-2D simulation for short duration of 0.01 hours.
 The reservoir will be filled and display any leaks in the maximum depth output files.

+The following images illustrate the reservoir failing due to low bank elevation.

 .. image:: ../../img/Initial-Condition-Editor/filltest2.png